 Emotional affairs develop over time and by the time the partner finds out it’s too late.
 The affair has developed and has it’s own energy keeping it alive.
 Even if you put your foot down and give an ultimatum “It’s Me or Her/Him” don’t be surprised at the reaction you will get.

-You will not like the response you get because as I said, they do not believe they have done anything wrong so why should they stop communicating or cut back on their communication?
+You will not like the response you get because as I said, they don’t believe they’ve done anything wrong so why should they stop communicating or cut back on their communication?
 Most likely they are either in denial or they’re getting too much out of it to stop.

 When an emotional affair develops the reason the bond is so strong is that they are usually bonding over problems they are having in their relationship with you or the other persons partner.
 So you see, these two people feel understood, they feel heard and they feel validated.
 And then they are cheered up by their “friend”.

 They start to talk about very intimate details about the relationship which in turn makes those two feel “special and privileged” because they know this information isn’t shared with anyone else – not even their own partner.
 That makes them feel NEEDED.
 Everyone wants to feel needed.
 It gives people a purpose.
 That’s why they want to take every call and every message because they feel they are rescuing that person.